 1. Public Interest Organizations & Government Agencies

-NDLS students have spent rewarding summers working for Public Defender Offices, Legal Aid Societies, Prosecutor’s Offices, State Attorney’s Offices and many other public interest organizations and government agencies.
+NDLS students have spent rewarding summers working for public defender offices, legal aid societies, prosecutor’s offices, state attorney’s offices and many other public interest organizations and government agencies.
 These jobs can be excellent opportunities to gain substantive legal experience, but please be aware that many do not lead to long-term employment.
-It is critical to keep up your networking and continue to make contacts during your summer employment.
+It is critical to maintain your networking efforts and continue to make contacts during your summer employment.

 While there are often numerous positions available in public interest organizations and government agencies, many of these employers cannot afford to pay summer interns.
 Please see the Public Interest page for more information on the NDLS Summer Stipend Program and the Federal Work Study program, which offer funding for your public interest internship.

-NDLS subscribes to several online job search tools for public interest and government employment, including PSLawNet, which lists internship opportunities nationwide, public interest conferences, and fellowships, and the Government Honors & Internship Handbook (username: ranger, password: cookies), which lists government internship opportunities.
-More information can be found on the Public Interest page, and print versions of various public interest guides are available in the Career Development Reference Library located at 1334 Biolchini Hall.
+NDLS subscribes to several online job search tools for public interest and government employment, including PSJD, which lists internship opportunities nationwide, public interest conferences, and fellowships, and the Government Honors & Internship Handbook which lists government internship opportunities.
+More information can be found on the Public Interest page.

 2. Law Firms or In-House Counsel